 • Student life:

-I can definitely say that my student life was incredible mainly due to conveniences and opportunities in the university.
-To begin with the university itself, its campus has everything in it starting from hospital to banks and hairdressing salon.
+I can definitely say that my student life was incredible mainly due to the conveniences and opportunities at the university.
+To begin with the university itself, its campus has everything in it starting from hospitals to banks and hairdressing salons.
 You can give 100% of yourself to education in this place.
-Most of my friends who lived in the campus went to city once in a month, sometimes once in two months.
-All the basic needs of a student were met in the campus.
+Most of my friends who lived on the campus went to the city once a month, sometimes once in two months.
+All the basic needs of a student were met on the campus.

 • Turks towards foreigners: